WillForan/zim-wiki-mode/readme.md

 ## Install
 1. install emacs packages `ffap`, `dokuwiki-mode`, `helm-ag`, and `helm-projectile`
 2. put [`zw-mode.el`](zw-mode.el?raw=true) within your load-path and load it.
-3. customize `zim-root` to your zim wiki notebook location.
+3. customize `zw-root` to your zim wiki notebook location.
 4. start wiki-ing with `M-x zw-goto-now`